 The Company's core focus is on the delivery of sustainable Company performance and long-term stockholder value.
 The Company's compensation program is designed to further and support this focus and to incentivize and reward executives for achieving outstanding performance and generating value for the Company's stockholders.
 During the period between our 2017 and 2018 annual meetings, the Company conducted a thorough review of its compensation philosophy and program, as well as the Company's performance and creation of value for our stockholders.
 The objective of this review was to assess whether our existing compensation program was in fact properly aligning executive compensation with stockholder interests and realizing the pay-for-performance philosophy that we embrace.
 Our conclusion, as described in greater detail below, was that based on the Company's outstanding performance relative to our peers, our compensation program is properly incentivizing our executive leadership to drive the Company forward and generate value for our stockholders.
-Based on this conclusion, and following a number of changes to the compensation program in fiscal 2014, we determined that substantive changes were not necessary at that time.
+Based on this conclusion and taking into consideration the changes to the compensation program implemented in fiscal 2014, we determined that substantive changes were not necessary at that time.
+At the 2019 annual meeting our stockholders approved the compensation paid to the NEOs disclosed in our 2019 proxy statement; following the stockholder vote the Compensation Committee determined that no changes to our executive compensation program were necessary.